Hugokoks/HITMEUP2/README.md

 step 4.

-////get in to client folder and type
+////get in to client folder and type:

 npm install